 The 40th Ward is consistently one of the Top 5 safest wards in the City of Chicago.
 Our office is invested in improving public safety by expanding our existing violence prevention and mental health first responder programs, and by addressing root causes of violence with social services, peer-to-peer mediation, and housing and job stability.
-In addition:
+Here are some of our other public safety efforts:

-• Fighting to ensure that our officers have improved access to mental healthcare
+- Working to ensure that our officers have improved access to mental healthcare;

-• Installation of License Plate Reader Cameras across the ward to aid in investigations after incidents
+- Installing License Plate Reader Cameras across the ward to aid in investigations after incidents;

 Find your police beat

-Each Chicago police district is divided into three sectors.
 You can find your Police District by address.
-Each sector is further divided into three to five beats.
+Each Chicago police district is divided into three sectors, and each sector is divided into 3-5 beats.
 A team of beat officers patrols your beat on a 24-hour-a-day basis.
 Teams of rapid response officers patrol by sector and handle many of the emergency calls in that sector.

 View the interactive Google map showing the 40th Ward area, police districts and contact information for beat meetings.